 Haste Makes Waste

-When it comes to trees, a decision in haste really can lead to a lifetime of regret.
+When it comes to selecting trees, a decision in haste really can lead to a lifetime of regret.
 Many trees grow more beautiful generation after generation but others have the potential to create decades of trouble, dropping messy fruit or bothersome leaf litter.
-So, take your time and select the tree that offers the best combination of qualities you will enjoy.
+So, take your time and select trees that offer the best combination of qualities you will enjoy.

 Form Follows Function